 3. Raise Your Self-Awareness

-Self-awareness is one of the most powerful personal development tools in your arsenal.
+Self-awareness can be one of the most powerful personal development tools.
 Make use of it by understanding the root causes of your self-doubt.
 What specific situations trigger bouts of self-doubt?
 If it's a lack of skill in an area, resolve to do something about it.

 4. Practice Self-Compassion

-For example, if you're working on a presentation, setting up a website or undertaking a new project, and you continue to change what you have created based on feedback you receive, you might end up losing your voice and the end product becomes a diluted version of you.
-Take some advice, but at some point, make a decision on what feels right to you.
+For example, if you're working on a presentation, setting up a website, or undertaking a new project, and you continue to change it based on feedback, you might end up losing your voice and the end product can become a diluted version of your vision.

-7. Trust Your Values
+6. Trust Your Values

-The trait driving the majority of the best practices for these 100 entrepreneurs is "Trusting Your Gut and Values."
+The trait driving the majority of these 100 entrepreneurs is "trusting your gut and values."
 More and more, we are called upon to make quick decisions with very little information.
-When you know what you stand for and what is important to you, it becomes easier to make decisions that are aligned with your values, with what matters to you.
-Self-doubt cripples our ability to make important decisions—knowing yourself and living your values is one of the best antidotes to self-doubt.
+When you know what you stand for and what's important to you, it becomes easier to make decisions that align with your values.
+Self-doubt can cripple our ability to make important decisions, but knowing yourself and living your values is one of the best antidotes.